ahamshubham/simple-spark-jobserver/README.md

 2) activator should be installed

 **Run simple-spark-jobserver:**
-In order to start the simple-spark-jobserver, clone the repository and run the following commands-
+In order to start the simple-spark-jobserver, clone the repository and run the following commands:
 ```
   cd jobs
   sbt package